-The value of Citizenship is created by the ability to define and limit who may possess the attribute while excluding all others who wish to possess it.
-The value of Citizenship is essential for a single individual's commitment to strengthen ties that bind other individuals together in union for a common purpose, and it fosters the spirit to sacrifice one's life, limb and treasure in this nation's defense and to participate in its civic culture.
+The value of Citizenship is created by its scarcity - the ability to define and limit who may possess the attribute while excluding all others who wish to possess it.
+The value of Citizenship is essential for a single individual's commitment to strengthen ties that bind other individuals together, and it fosters the spirit to sacrifice one's life, limb and treasure in this nation's defense and to participate in its civic culture.
+Like the fence, walls, and doors of a home that exclude unwelcome intruders, a guarded border improves the quality of life for the Citizens within its boundaries.

 More of a preamble stating principles to justify the very concept of Citizenship.
 It is rooted in the ability to exclude persons who desire Citizenship.
 The reason is hard to explain, but we know it makes sense.
-Most nations in the world, like China, Japan, and Korea, have a blood and racial method of defining Citizenship.
+Most nations in the world, like

+China, Japan, and Korea, have a blood and racial method of defining Citizenship.
 The Roman Empire might be the first example of a nation that expanded the idea of rights of Citizenship that could transcend blood lines.
 The United States has a unique challenge for defining Citizenship.
 From the time of the founding, the US was eager to increase its population to expand into the West.
 Now that the geographical boundaries are fixed, the challenges are political cohesion and preserving the nation's ecosystem from the pressures placed upon the land and resources to accommodate a population increase.